omeka/Documentation/source/Reference/libraries/globals/head_css.rst

 .. php:function:: head_css()

-    Return the CSS link tags that will be used on the page.
+    Get the CSS link tags that will be used on the page.

-    This should generally be used with echo to print the scripts in the pagehead.
+    This should generally be used with echo to print the scripts in the page head.

     :returns: string